dsagman/picat/readme_hakank_comments4.md

     *Note: For me, I find `!` confusing and have managed to completely avoid it with Picat.
 Should you wish, here's some slides about cut from a class I took: https://courses.grainger.illinois.edu/cs421/sp2020/slides/11.2.1-prolog-cut.pdf and the SWI-Prolog manual's explanation: https://www.swi-prolog.org/pldoc/doc_for?object=!/0.
 God speed.*

 - `cl_facts` for adding facts to the database, but it doesn't have Prolog's `clause/2` for metaprogramming.
-hakank4: or support for the assert/retract family.
+hakank4x: or support for the assert/retract family.
 These are found via bp module, but that is messy and undocumented.
+DS: Edited.

 - Definite Clause Grammar (DCG) rules for parsing strings with `-->`, but does not have the `phrase` predicate for processing them.